mrmemes-eth/voxdolo.github.com/_posts/2010-09-21-remote-pairing-with-vim-and-tmux.md

   Capybara.save_and_open_page_path = "public/tmp"
 {% endhighlight %}

-Awesome, now they can just brows to `http://localhost:3000/tmp` and see Capybara temp pages!
+Awesome, now they can just browse to `http://localhost:3000/tmp` and see Capybara temp pages!
 That is, if they can guess the name of them, or want to `ls` the directory, copy the name of the last file and paste it into the browser.